MarkSherstan/Biodome/README.md

 - Check backorder on BME280 - Not currently used for V1
 - Make the board act as a shield for the Pi (pins and mounting holes)

-## TO DO
+## To Do
-If it disconnects -> option to reconnect? -> int 16 thing for converting bytes (in other app)
+- If it disconnects -> option to reconnect?
+- Make webserver?

 ## To Order
 - RPi 40 pin cable: https://www.digikey.ca/en/products/detail/adafruit-industries-llc/1988/7241480